StackTips

 startActivity(callIntent);

-Android Intent is the handy way to send Email using your app.
+Android Intent is a handy way to send Email using your app.

 String to = toEmail.getText().toString();